conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

 used a Conan **setting**, but when we set *shared* mode for our executable we used a Conan **option**.
 Please, note the difference between **settings** and **options**:

-* **settings** are typically a project-wide configuration defined by the client machine, so they cannot have a default value in the recipe.
-For example, it doesn’t make sense for a package recipe to declare “Visual Studio” as a default compiler because that is something defined by the end consumer, and unlikely to make sense if they are working in Linux.
+* **settings** are typically a project-wide configuration defined by the client machine.
+  Things like the operating system, compiler or build configuration that will be common to several Conan packages and would not make sense to define one default value for only one of them.
+For example, it doesn’t make sense for a Conan package to declare “Visual Studio” as a default compiler because that is something defined by the end consumer, and unlikely to make sense if they are working in Linux.

 * **options** are intended for package specific configuration that can be set to a default value in the recipe.
 For example, one package can define that its default linkage is static, and this is the linkage that should be used if consumers don’t specify otherwise.

 Read more